Deer-Resistant Flowers

 by Diane Linsley

-What are the best deer-resistant flower seeds?
+What are the best deer-resistant flowers from seed?

 You've probably heard the saying, "A weed is a plant in the wrong place."
 I think we should say, "A deer is an animal in the wrong place."
 I love seeing deer in the mountains, but I want to eliminate the herd that hangs out in my garden.